TomaszKandula/ElasticsearchCore/README.md

 ## Features

-Key features follows:
+Key features follow:
 1. Distributed and scalable, including the ability for sharding and replicas.
 1. Documents uses JSON format.
 1. All interactions are done over a REST API.
-1. Many software like popular Kibana which allows interrogation and analysis of data.
+1. Many software like popular Kibana allow interrogation and analysis of data.
 1. Loads of client-side libraries for all popular languages.

 ## Razor Pages

 Example pages:

 1. Title Search - allow to search via Title, when no "Term" is given, then we return first ten books from the database.
-For given search text, we return items that contains searched text.
+Given search text, we return items containing searched text.
-1. Page Count - This page returns range aggregation of the books pages (this is done by using "Aggregate" function).
+1. Page Count - This page returns range aggregation of the pages of the book (this is done by using the "Aggregate" function).
-1. Categories - This page returns total count for appearing categories (aggregation on text fields) in the whole database.
+1. Categories - This page returns the total count for appearing categories (aggregation on text fields) in the whole database.

 ## Dataset